noun[mass noun] Chemistry

-A colorless, syrupy liquid organic acid found in rancid butter and in arnica oil.
+A colourless syrupy liquid organic acid found in rancid butter and in arnica oil.

 - He named these materials and some of these names, like stearic acid and butyric acid, are still used today.